-- Installation of Cathodic Protection Rectifiers and Deep Well Anodes on Santa Clara Conduit - Installation of Cathodic Protection Rectifiers and Deep-Well Anodes on the Pacheco Conduit - IRP2 Water Treatment Plant Operations Buildings Seismic Retrofit Project PWTP and the PWTP Clearwell Recoat and Repair Project - Penitencia Delivery Main and Penitencia Force Main Seismic Retrofit - Matadero Creek Sediment Removal & Erosion Repair and San Tomas Aquino Creek Erosion Repair Project - Lower Berryessa Creek Project Phase 1 - Interviewed Valley Water management and staff involved with the design and implementation of the construction contracts, project support, and financial management to discuss how change orders are processed, reviewed, approved, and monitored.
-Staff from the Dam Safety and Capital Delivery Division participated in these interviews. - Examined the use of the Quality and Environmental Management System (QEMS) in the capital construction change order management process. - Evaluated the process for the review and approval of change orders through interviews with members of the CIP Committee, Valley Water management and staff, and former DRB members. - Performed a root cause analysis focused on the initiation of change orders.
+- Installation of Cathodic Protection Rectifiers and Deep Well Anodes on Santa Clara Conduit; - Installation of Cathodic Protection Rectifiers and Deep-Well Anodes on the Pacheco Conduit: - IRP2 Water Treatment Plant Operations Buildings Seismic Retrofit Project PWTP and the PWTP Clearwell Recoat and Repair Project; - Penitencia Delivery Main and Penitencia Force Main Seismic Retrofit; - Matadero Creek Sediment Removal & Erosion Repair and San Tomas Aquino Creek Erosion Repair Project; - Lower Berryessa Creek Project Phase 1. - Interviewed Valley Water management and staff involved with procurement, project design and implementation of the construction contracts, project support, and financial management to discuss how change orders are processed, reviewed, approved, and monitored.
+Staff from the Dam Safety and Capital Delivery Division participated in these interviews.

+- Examined Quality and Environmental Management System (QEMS) use in the capital construction change order management process. - Evaluated review and approval activities for capital construction change orders based on interviews with members of the Capital Improvement Project (CIP) Committee, Valley Water management and staff, and former DRB members. - ➤ Performed a root cause analysis focused on the initiation of change orders.
 For this, we completed a qualitative analysis because documentation was not consistently prepared to conduct a quantitative analysis of root causes.
-TAP International interviewed Valley Water management, construction and project managers, contractors, former Dispute Resolution Board (DRB) members, and considered the results of our evaluation of Valley Water's change order management and administration.
+TAP International interviewed Valley Water management, construction and project managers, contractors, former Dispute Resolution Board (DRB) members, and considered the results of our evaluation of Valley Water's capital construction change order management and administration.

-This audit is known as a performance audit.
+This audit was conducted as a performance audit.
 A performance audit evaluates the economy, efficiency, and effectiveness of programs, services, and operations.
 This performance audit was conducted in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 TAP International believes that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 A draft report was provided to Valley Water for review.
 Comments were incorporated as applicable throughout the report.
-[See Appendix 1 for formal agency comments to the recommendations included in this report.
-[To be included in final report version, only]
+See Appendix 1 for formal agency comments to the recommendations included in this report.

-Key Findings
+Section III: Key Findings